Endowment Insurance Definition With Example

 Assuming that the insurance company guarantees a return of 5% per annum, the total premiums paid by the man over the 20-year period would be $100,000 ($5,000 x 20).
 At the end of the term, the insurance company would pay out the guaranteed sum assured of $100,000, plus any bonuses or investment returns earned over the 20-year period.

-TRENDING: Endowment Insurance Meaning With Example
+TRENDING: Endowment Insurance Meaning In Malayalam

 If the man survives the term of the policy, he can use the lump sum payout to pay for his child’s college education.
 Alternatively, if he were to pass away during the term of the policy, the insurance company would pay out the sum assured and any bonuses to his nominated beneficiary.